Location: Glenside, PA

 Scholarships and Financial Aid

-Community College of Philadelphia dual admissions students who enroll on a full-time or part-time basis are eligible to receive an annual merit scholarship based on their final Community College of Philadelphia cumulative GPA of 3.0 or higher.
+Community College of Philadelphia students who transfer to Arcadia University and enroll on a full-time or part-time basis are eligible to receive an annual merit scholarship based on their final Community College of Philadelphia cumulative GPA of 3.0 or higher.